convisoappsec/conviso-docs/docs/general/resources.md

 ## Attachments

 To register an attachment, on the main left menu click on **Resources** and then on **Attachments**:

+Next, click on **New Attachment** to start setting up your file attachment:

 <div style={{textAlign: 'center'}}>